felipessalvatore/self_driving_pi_car/README.md

 ## Usage

-**Attention**
+**Attention:**
-In the Master branch all python code is written for Python 2.
-If you would like to run this project in Python3, please switch to the Python3 branch of this repository.
+in the master branch all python code is written for Python 2.
+If you would like to run this project in Python 3, please switch to the python3 branch of this repository.

-"Don't use Windows..."

 ### Collecting data